Daniel-Mietchen/ideas/README.md

 # About

 This repo is for keeping and possibly developing ideas (and I am mainly thinking of research ideas here, though in a broad sense) that I
-* cannot immediately put into practice
+* cannot immediately put into practice myself
-* think may be worth another look
+* think may be worth another look, including by people who come in here via search engines

 # Mechanics